-In connection with its oversight responsibilities, our board of directors, including the Audit Committee, periodically assesses the significant risks that we face.
+In connection with its oversight responsibilities, our Board, including the Audit Committee, periodically assesses the significant risks that we face.
 These risks include, but are not limited to, financial, technological, competitive, and operational risks.
-Our board of directors administers its risk oversight responsibilities through our Chief Executive Officer and Chief Financial Officer who review and assess the operations of our business, as well as operating management's identification, assessment and mitigation of the material risks affecting our operations.
+Our Board administers its risk oversight responsibilities through our Chief Executive Officer and Chief Financial Officer who review and assess the operations of our business, as well as operating management's identification, assessment and mitigation of the material risks affecting our operations.